dherzey/bechdel-movies/scraper/README.md

-## Extracting data
-This folder contains the Python scripts used to web scrape or collect data from different web sources.

-### I. Installing Selenium and BeautifulSoup to scrape the Oscars database
+## Installing Selenium and BeautifulSoup to scrape the Oscars database

 ```bash
 #pip install the selenium package